through multi-colored glass down simple carpet floors white walls turn brass tears transform into doors

 There will be a new future for me and there’s nothing left here for you.

 Author’s note: When I read this week’s prompt I was flooded with memories of my childhood home.
 It felt visceral and raw, a wound not quite healed.
-I wrote about the experience of letting it go a few years ago, but apparently, I wasn’t done processing my feelings around the loss.
+I wrote about the experience of letting it go a few years ago, but apparently, I wasn’t done processing my feelings about the loss.

 My childhood home wasn’t sold but was foreclosed upon.
 My brother and mother lived there, both suffering from depression.
 The house had endured a long-drawn-out decay, breaking bit by bit, and by the end, it was a mere shadow of the place I grew up.

-It was something about the final goodbye which brought about the contrasts for me of how it was when I was a child compared to what it had become.
+It was something about the final goodbye which brought about the contrasts for me between how it was when I was a child compared to what it had become.
 I wrote this week’s short story in a rush, a blend of reality and fiction that poured out faster than I could type.
 It felt cathartic and I cried as I typed the final words.
 Three years later, I think I’m finally ready to let it go.

 Being a parent is like walking blindfolded into the wilderness.
 You have to use all your senses, listen to your natural instincts, surrender any idea you know what you’re doing, and you can’t call it quits.